rkuma183/wilsonmar.github.io/_posts/2016-07-03-python-on-apple-mac-osx.md

 {% include _toc.html %}

 This tutorial describes the different options to install and
-<a href="#Uninstall">uninstall</a> Python and its
+<a href="#Uninstall">uninstall</a> Python within various
-package manager which helps you find and install Python packages.
+package managers (which helps you find and install Python packages).

+Here I'm taking a "deep dive" approach because I haven't seen on on the internet.

+I've pulled out the various incantations suggested by others on StackOverlow and put them here in context.

 {% include _intro.html %}